neo-project/docs/docs/en-us/network/private-chain/solo.md

 ## Withdrawing NEO and GAS

 In the genesis block of the Neo network, 100 million NEO and 30 million GAS are generated.
-When the private chain is set up, you can withdraw those NEO and GAS from a multi-party address with Neo-CLI or Neo-GUI, to facilitate your blockchain development and testing.
+When the private chain is set up, you can withdraw those NEO and GAS from a multi-party address with Neo-CLI, to facilitate your blockchain development and testing.

 ### Withdrawing NEO/GAS using Neo-CLI